 HVAC Systems and COVID-19

 Discussions on HVAC systems and maintenance best practices have become prominent amid the COVID-19 pandemic.
 With this development comes the recognition that buildings can no longer neglect their HVAC systems, particularly as it relates to adhering to maintenance best practices and enhancing maintenance programs.
+This is good for environmental sustainability as well as the health of people within the buildings.

 While there are other control methods, such as social distancing and increasing disinfection of frequently touched surfaces, that take more importance in ensuring a safe indoor environment, there are some recommended HVAC controls that building owners and operators should be aware of, and that is what this article focuses on.